Zvezda (ISS module)

-The module was manufactured in the USSR by RKK Energia, with major sub-contracting work by GKNPTs Khrunichev.
-Zvezda was launched on a Proton launch vehicle on 12 July 2000, and docked with the Zarya module on 26 July 2000.
+The module was manufactured in the USSR by Energia, with major sub-contracting work by GKNPTs Khrunichev.
+Zvezda was launched on a Proton launch vehicle on 12 July 2000, and docked with the Zarya module on 26 July 2000 at 01:45 UTC.
+It is a descendant of the Salyut programme's.

 Origins

 The basic structural frame of Zvezda, known as "DOS-8", was initially built in the mid-1980s to be the core of the Mir-2 space station.
 This means that Zvezda is similar in layout to the core module (DOS-7) of the Mir space station.
 It was in fact labeled as Mir-2 for quite some time in the factory.
 Its design lineage thus extends back to the original Salyut stations.
 The space frame was completed in February 1985 and major internal equipment was installed by October 1986.

 The Mir-2 space station was redesigned after the failure of the Polyus orbital weapons platform core module to reach orbit.
 Zvezda is around 1/4 the size of Polyus, and has no armaments.